What is Radon and How Does It Affect My Home Purchase?

 How do I test for radon?

-radiation damage Most home inspectors have the ability to test a home for radon levels at the same time as the home inspection.
+Most home inspectors have the ability to test a home for radon levels at the same time as the home inspection.
 If the results of the test come back as positive and higher than the EPA recommended levels of 4.0, you can hire a professional Radon Mitigation Company to handle the problem.
 Talk to your Realtor about how to proceed.
-You can also get more information from the EPA website.
+You can also get more information from the EPA website and AARST, American Association of Radon Scientists and Technologists which has more helpful information and tools as well as links to education courses and equipment retailers.
+Many thanks to David Elliott for bringing this to my attention.